Fiach-Dubh/BITCOIN-YouTube/README.md

 Process For Uploading Video's to BITCOIN YouTube if You Don't Have a Contributer Account:

-If you don't wish to go the gmail account login in rought, or just want to do a one time upload of your content, please feel free to submit an Issue, using "Issues" tab on this github page.
+If you don't wish to go the gmail account login in rought, or just want to do a one time upload of your content, please feel free to submit an Issue, using the "Issues" tab on this github page.
 Include a link to your content and desired parameters for upload.
 You can also contact the admin of the channel via twitter, email or reddit with the same details.